calendar42/Calendar42-documentation/rest-api/endpoints/events.md

 ##### Creating a simple event into a calendar

-This example shows a regular usecase, where an event is created in one of the accesible calendars, together with a title and a description.
+This example shows a regular usecase, where an event is created in one of the accessible calendars, together with a title and a description.

 * The `event_type` will default to `normal`
 * `normal` events require `start` and `end` to be set